 Our effective tax rate reflects the applicable tax rate in effect in the various tax jurisdictions around the world where our income is earned.
 Our effective tax rate in 2015 was below the U.S. federal statutory tax rate of 35%, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
-A number of factors may increase our future effective tax rate, including: new or revised tax laws or legislation (including recent revisions to Irish tax laws) or the interpretation of such laws or legislation by governmental authorities; increases in tax rates in various jurisdictions; variation in the mix of jurisdictions in which our profits are earned and taxed; repatriation of non-U.S. earnings; any adverse resolution of ongoing tax audits or adverse rulings from taxing authorities worldwide; changes in the valuation of our deferred tax assets and liabilities; adjustments to income taxes upon finalization of various tax returns; increases in expenses not deductible for tax purposes, including executive compensation subject to the limitations of Section 162(m) of the Internal Revenue Code and amortization of assets acquired in connection with strategic transactions; decreased availability of tax deductions for stock-based compensation awards worldwide; and changes in available tax credits.
-Any significant increase in our future effective tax rate could adversely impact our net income during future periods.
+A number of factors may increase our future effective tax rate, including: new or revised tax laws or legislation (including recent revisions to Irish tax laws) or the interpretation of such laws or legislation of such aws or addition of such laws or legislation of ongoing tax audits or adverse rulings from taxing authorities; increases in the valuation of our deferred tax assets and liabilities; adjustments to income taxes upon finalization of various tax returns; increase in expenses not deductible for tax purposes, including executive compensation subject to the limitations of Section 162(m) of the Internal Revenue Code and amortization of assets acquired in connection with strategic transactions; decreased availability of tax deductions for stock-based compensation awards worldwide; and changes in available tax credits.
+Any significant increase in our future effective tax rate could adversely impact our ret income during future periods.